xxfelixxx/shellcheckwiki/README.md

 # shellcheckwiki
-Check the official ShellCheck wiki and display the error page in the terminal.
+Check the official [ShellCheck Wiki](https://github.com/koalaman/shellcheck/wiki) and display the error page in the terminal.